Pessalli

 Jonas Henrique Pessalli (24 September 1990 – 12 June 2017) was a Brazilian professional footballer who played as a midfielder.

 Career

 Pessalli played with Grêmio Barueri on loan from Grêmio.

-In October 2016, Pessalli signed with Neftchi Baku until the end of the 2016–17 season.
+In October 2016, he signed with Neftchi Baku until the end of the 2016–17 season.

 Death

-On 12 June 2017 Pessalli lost control of his Audi A5 Sportback when going around a corner and crashed sideways against a utility pole.
-The crash was so strong that it tore the pole of the ground.
+On 12 June 2017, Pessalli lost control of his Audi A5 Sportback when going around a corner and crashed sideways against a utility pole.
+The crash was so strong that it tore the pole off the ground.
 Pessalli died on the spot because of his injuries.
 He was 26.